FAQs

 Other curriculum activities/approach

 Are there school trips?
-How will you decide?
+How do you decide?

-Yes, connecting with nature is incredibly important and we are lucky that we have an outside forest school area, woodlands and a large playing field.
-We have specific forest school sessions but also young people have access to the outside space at self-directed learning times.
+Connecting with nature is incredibly important and we are lucky that we have an outside forest school area, woodlands and a large playing field.
+We have specific forest school sessions but also young people have access to the outside space at play-times and for some learning time.

 Would you create a band if there was enough demand?

-Music is part of the curriculum and young people can choose to sign up to music workshops.
-As part of this, young people may choose to create a band, a choir or other music sessions, but this will be based on demand.
+Music is an optional part of the curriculum and young people can choose to sign up to music workshops.
+As part of this, young people may choose to create a band, a choir or other music sessions, but this is based on demand.

 How do you incorporate the ethos of play into the learning approach?

-Play is fundamental human need and the school environment is set-up to facilitate this.
-Having more time and space to follow personal interests means young people can be playing much of the day.
-Lessons are often focused on experimental, project based exploration which also facilitates play.
-Each of the classrooms are richly resourced age-appropriate play spaces, co-designed with young people to facilitate their interests.
-However, we are a school with timetabled lessons, and we're not a democratic homeschool project.
+Play is a fundamental human need and the school environment is set-up to facilitate this.
+Having more time and space to follow personal interests means young people can be playing quite a bit of the day.
+Lessons can incorporate play based learning and the classrooms have age-appropriate play equipment to facilitate play at other points during the day.

 Attendance & Timings